-All action is taken in accordance with the following guidance;
+- 5.2 All action is taken in accordance with the following guidance; - Newham Safeguarding Children Partnership guidelines Pan-London Child Protection Procedures - Keeping Children Safe in Education (DfE, 2023) - Working Together to Safeguard Children (DfE, 2018) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)

-- Newham Safeguarding Children Partnership guidelines Pan-London Child Protection Procedures - Keeping Children Safe in Education (DfE, 2021) - Working Together to Safeguard Children (DfE, 2018) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)
+5.3 Where a child is suffering or is likely to suffer from harm, a child will be referred to the NewhamMulti-Agency Safeguarding Hub through the Newham MASH Portal, immediately.

-Where there is risk of immediate harm, a child will be referred to the Newham Multi-Agency Safeguarding Hub through the Newham MASH Portal.
 Time-sensitive referrals may be telephoned first in case the child needs to be kept in school, pending a Section 47 Strategy meeting when a social worker will come to the school.
 Less urgent concerns or requests for support will also be referred via the Newham MASH Portal for consideration of Early Help support as appropriate.
 We will call police to the school directly if the risk is assessed as acute and immediate.